oobecomau/desktop.gov.au/docs/security/standard-operating-procedures.md

 The following describes how to implement a new DLP policy.

-This example describes the scenario where an Agency wants to implement a DLP rule to prevent emails or other information containing Australian driver’s license numbers is not shared with unauthorised users.
+This example describes the scenario where an organisation wants to implement a DLP rule to prevent emails or other information containing Australian driver’s license numbers is not shared with unauthorised users.

 #### Step 1